Oumniya17/mars-rover/README.md

 ---
-title: "🌑🚀 Mars Rover – JavaScript Prototype Mission"
-description: "A NASA-style rover simulation built using JavaScript’s true prototype-based object system."
-readme: |
-  # 🌑🚀 Mars Rover – JavaScript Prototype Mission
+## 🌑🚀 Mars Rover – JavaScript Prototype Mission

   Welcome to the **Mars Exploration Program**.
   This repository contains a complete implementation of the classic **Mars Rover Challenge**, written using **pure JavaScript** and **prototype-based object-oriented programming**.